-The Head of School and CEO will appoint a group leader to be responsible for running the activity.
+The Head will appoint a group leader to be responsible for running the activity.
 This will normally be a teacher employed at the school with responsibility for the year group attending the visit.

 The Group Leader is responsible for recording all visits onto the electronic recording online system - EVOLVE.